d-morrison/IntroStatActivities/_book/09-L07-inference-2cat-simulation-wrapup.md

 \vspace{1in}

-6. **Calculate the difference in proportion of counties with a lower than the national average of cases for those with a high and low vaccination rate.
+6. **Calculate the difference in proportion of counties with a lower than the national average rate of cases for those with high and low vaccination rates.
 Use high - low for the order of subtraction.
 Use appropriate notation.**

 \vspace{0.8in}